hughobrien/psu-constitution/README.md

 ## Article 3: Membership

 1. All Postgraduate Students currently registered at the University of Limerick shall be deemed to be full members of the PSU.
-Members are entitled to the rights as outlined in Schedule 1 (Membership Rights) of this constitution.
+Members are entitled to the rights as outlined in Schedule 1: Membership Rights.

 	1. To be considered as a postgraduate student and therefore a member of the PSU, it is a requirement that students should have attained an undergraduate degree before commencing on a Postgraduate Programme.